 The practical foundations of Kazakhstan's repatriation policy are most clearly manifested in Kazakhstan's quota system for repatriates.
 Each province of Kazakhstan sets a quota for the numbers of repatriates it is ready to receive, and this quota is revised every year based on the economic and demographic needs of each region.
-The quota system does not result in discrimination against ethnic Kazakhs who wish to immigrate to Kazakhstan but who do not make it into the quota, for they can still resettle to the country and receive a fixed set of repatriate benefits, reapplying for inclusion in the quota at a later date.
-Repatriates within the quota simply receive additional benefits.
-This quota policy strikes a fine balance between inclusion and exclusion of ethnic Kazakhs; formally, all ethnic Kazakhs can repatriate and become citizens, but there is financial motivation for repatriates to immigrate within the set quota, thus catering to the practical needs of the regions they move to.
-The quota system thus balances the cultivation of a nationalizing (and thus partially ethnic) definition of the nation on the one hand (an ideological component of national identity) with the demographic and labor market needs of each separate province (a practical component of migration and economic policy).
+The quota system does not result in discrimination against ethnic Kazakhs who wish to immigrate to Kazakhstan but who do not make into the quota, for they can still resettle to the country and receive a fixed set repatriate benefits, reapplying for inclusion in the quota at a later date.
+Repair ates within the quota simply receive additional benefits.
+This quota policy strikes a fine balance between inclusion and exclusion of ethnic Kazakhs for mally, all ethnic Kazakhs can repatriate and become citizens, but there is fine. cial motivation for repatriates to immigrate within the set quota, thus catering to the practical needs of the regions they move to.
+The quota system thus balan ces the cultivation of a nationalizing (and thus partially ethnic) definition of the nation on the one hand (an ideological component of national identity) with the demographic and labor market needs of each separate province (a practical component of migration and economic policy).
+The most recent suspension of Kazakhstan's repatriation program and its subsequent renewal and launch demonstrate political will to uphold the program and to find new ways to reconcile it with the changing social and economic realities in Kazakhstan's regions.

 In the case of Russia, the legislation that defines individuals who are eligible for the status of "compatriot" (and subsequently eligible for repatriation to Russia) grew out of an ad hoc set of laws passed in the immediate wake of Soviet disintegration.
 These measures, chaotically devised and implemented in the 1990s, were a means of regulating the massive migration flows across the post-Soviet space that took place as a result of the emergence of new national borders on the territory of the former USSR.
-The documents which describe the conceptualization of Russian repatriation policy are striking in their complete lack of ideological considerations regarding common identity, descent, and in their lack of references Russian or Soviet cultural or political legacies at large.
+The documents which describe the conceptualization of Russian repatriation policy are striking in their complete lack of ideological considerations regarding common identity, descent, and in their lack of references to Russian or Soviet cultural or political legacies at large.
 The goal of the program is explicitly stated in official documents as improvement of the demographic and labor force situations across less populated regions of the Russian Federation.
 The needs and the motivations of the candidates for repatriation are addressed exclusively in the context of the "need to balance the needs of Russia and the needs of repatriates."
 All the documents which relate to the repatriation program are entirely pragmatic in nature and in tone.
-The absence of an abstract or ideological foundation for the program from the very start resulted in the gap between repatriation policy in the sense of physical resettlement and repatriation policy in the sense of inclusion in the nation-state (as manifested in granting citizenship); this deep conceptual gap was only taken care of in the legislation seven years after the program began, which only underscored the ad hoc nature in which repatriation and citizenship laws were conceptualized from the start in Russia.
+The absence of an abstract or ideological foundation for the program from the very start resulted in the gap between repatriation policy in the sense of physical resettlement and repatriation policy in the sense of inclusion in the nation-state (as ment and repairment pour, manifested in granting citizenship); this deep conceptual gap was only taken manifested in granting chiceron, and control to the legislation seven years after the program began, which only underscored the ad hoc nature in which repatriation and citizenship laws were conceptualized in Russia.
 This set of characteristics of the Russian program resulted in negligible numbers of compatriots willing to repatriate, and in political stagnation with regard to program development.
+We are yet to see how Russia's evolving state ideology and domestic economy, as triggered by the crisis in Ukraine and Russia's change in borders, will affect the repatriation program.